-When you are sailing in the Maldives, you can spot something gliding over the surface.
+While sailing in the Maldives, you may spot something gliding over the surface of the water.
 It may seem like a bird, but it's actually a flying fish!
-It belongs to a family of Exocoetidae, which unites about 60 species.
-Due to its long, wing-like fins and tail, this fish can easily glide for considerable distances a few meters over the water.
-To rise above the water, the flying fish wings its tail for more than 70 times per second.
-This helps the fish avoid predators.
+It belongs to a family of Exocoetidae, which is comprised of around 60 species.
+Due to its long, wing-like fins and tail, this fish can easily glide for considerable distances over the water.
+To rise above the water, the flying fish wings its tail more than 70 times per second.
+This also helps the fish avoid predators.

-The monsoon season May through October is when the seas get rough, and flying fish get drawn to the shore.
-This provides an opportunity for local fishermen.
+The monsoon season from May to October is when the seas get rough.
+Flying fish are usually drawn to the shore during this time, which provides an opportunity for local fishermen.
 It's the easiest fishing technique ever!
-All you have to do is wait when the fish lands on the beach and is unable to take off again.
-The island of Fuvahmulah is where flying fish is particularly abundant.
-So if you see hundreds of people on the beach and staring at the horizon, don't be surprised.
-They may return home with a good catch.
+All you have to do is wait for the fish to land on the beach and not be able to take off again.
+The island of Fuvahmulah is where flying fish are particularly abundant, so if you see hundreds of people on the beach staring at the horizon, don't be surprised - they may return home with a good catch!